-People in Bolivia can soon use their mobile phones to report sightings of triatomine bugs, insects which carry Chagas disease.
+People in Bolivia can soon use their mobile phones to report sightings of insects that carry Chagas disease.

 Using the eMOCHA mobile app, people can text the location of bugs to our regional teams.
 In response to the notifications, we locate and exterminate them.